pixi-loopkit/docs/docs/intro.md

 # Barebones example

 Here's a minimal example to get us started.
 You should see a turquoise rectangle on the right.
 Read the code comments for explanations.

+> To keep things concise, all the code examples build on previous ones.
+If you get lost, just scroll up to the previous sections and see if maybe some of the other examples explain what's going on!

 ```javascript
 // import loopkit with ES6 imports